 Ernesford Grange Community Academy is carrying a deficit as a result of falling student numbers over a number of years and despite the student roll increasing lagged funding has resulted in income levels not being sufficient to cover the staffing levels currently in place.
-Student numbers continue to increase with a larger year 7 cohort joining in September 2018.
-Staffing levels were constantly reviewed and with a waiver of the top slice payment it was enough to make a small surplus.
+Student numbers continue to increase with a larger year 7 cohort joining in September 2019 and the forecast provided by the Local Authority shows a continued high demand for places over the next 3-5 year period.
+Staffing levels are constantly reviewed as are non staff expenditure.

-For 2018-19 income has increased and a continual review of staffing and non-staff expenditure have resulted in a surplus budget being set for the year.
+For 2019-20 income has increased and a continual review of staffing and non-staff expenditure have resulted in a surplus budget being set for the year.
 With continued increases in student numbers forecast we hope to continue with setting and achieving balanced budgets and surpluses in the future.